fivestars-os/aladdin/README.md

 - Parsing command line options
 - Running any commands to be executed on the host machine
 - Checking and warning about any missing dependencies or installing the dependency in `~/.aladdin/bin` if possible
-- Starting minikube
+- Starting k3d
 - Pulling the aladdin image
-- Running the aladdin docker container (the container component) within minikube
+- Running the aladdin docker container (the container component)

 The container component is responsible for
 - Running commands to manage your aws kubernetes cluster